 The special relationship between heavy music and video games was forged back in the Eighties, as some of the first generations of programmers worked long into the night with Judas Priest, Motörhead and Iron Maiden in tow.
 Honestly, how could you soundtrack the power fantasies of the industry with anything else?
 In Doom, a lonely space marine journeyed to the depths of hell to assassinate Beelzebub himself.
 Duke Nukem could've been plucked directly from The Dirt.
 Brütal Legend was designed specifically to appease the legend of Tim Schafer's favorite metal bands, and the world at large was introduced to DragonForce through Guitar Hero.

-And so, in 2019 there's a humongous catalog of great video game music to choose from.
+And so, in 2019 there's a humongous catalog of great video games with heavy metal soundtracks to choose from.
 There's the classics — the MIDIfied guitar squeals of the Eighties and Nineties that first gave this industry its own digital dissonance — but in recent years a huge swell of independent creators have hit the space, redefining both games, (and the music that's in them,) right below our feet.
 With Doom composer Mick Gordon recently recording with a "Heavy Metal Choir" for an upcoming project, we've tried to capture the best of both worlds in our choices for the 10 heaviest video game soundtracks of all time.

 What was the moment video games truly went mainstream?
 Maybe in 1996, when a Dallas-based studio called Id was suddenly rich off of Doom and Wolfenstein, and enlisted Trent Reznor to do the soundtrack for their next project, Quake.
 Nine Inch Nails were already one of the biggest bands in the world in the mid-Nineties, so Quake embraced the panic-attack mania that Reznor is uniquely capable of delivering.
 23 years later and this is still one of the best game soundtracks ever, with all others still in its shadow.